Bade language: Consonants

+Vowels

 Grammar

 The grammar for the Bade language is consistent with the Ngizim language.

 Morphology and syntax

 The Bade/Ngizim languages slightly differ from other Chadic languages.
 Bade and Ngizim have long vowels in closed syllables.
 Mid vowels also have a restricted use compared to other vowels.
 Mid vowels will rather appear as loanwords from other languages.
 The language preserves diphthongs in both native and loanwords.